sbalcombe/stuartbalcombe/src/pages/a/designing-one-to-one-payment-experiences/index.md

 By saving a payment method on file, clients would not be required to enter their card information each time they paid.
 Existing invoicing solutions required client actions in all cases regardless of the relationship or terms the client and freelancer had in place.
 By providing the option to schedule payments, freelancers have the option to remove client actions as a dependency to payment.

 ## Tracking changes and responding to user feedback
-We initially launched Sail in closed beta and created an application survey to ensure we sent invites only to freelancers who would benefit from Sail’s current feature set.
-The survey was completed by more than 100 freelancers and provided valuable data on the problems potential users were trying to solve.
+We launched Sail in closed beta and created a user survey to ensure we only sent invites to freelancers who could use Sail’s current feature set.
+The survey received more than 100 responses and provided valuable data on the problems potential users were trying to solve.

 I was responsible for customer support and user communication via both live chat and email.
 As freelancers began using the product and visiting the marketing site, I triaged conversations in Intercom and added new feature requests to our Public Roadmap.
-I communicated new insights and learnings to the team during daily recaps and ran a weekly roadmap review meeting to prioritize incoming requests.
+I communicated new insights and learnings to the team during daily recaps.
+We prioritized feature requests during a weekly roadmap review meeting.

-By maintaining a personal dialogue with our early users I was able to get high fidelity feedback as we tested new features and gain a deep understanding of how the product was being used in their daily workflow.
+Maintaining a dialogue with early users ensured I was able to get high fidelity feedback and gain a deep understanding of how the product was being used.
 This feedback helped to reduce the time needed to understand and ship new features and helped build brand evangelism.

 ![Screenshot of the Sail public roadmap](./sail-roadmap.png)